z0al/odolenium/CONTRIBUTING.md

 ## Changing the code-base

-Generally speaking, you should fork this repository, make changes in your own fork, and then submit a pull-request.
+Generally speaking, you should fork this repository, make changes in your own fork, and then submit a merge-request.
 All new code should have associated unit tests that validate implemented features and the presence or lack of defects.
 Additionally, the code should follow any stylistic and architectural guidelines prescribed by the project.
 In the absence of such guidelines, mimic the styles